jameshansen/AcornRISCOSSoftwarePreservation_JulianRockeyGames/README.md

 Upon recently researching again, I found a [go-fund-me](https://www.gofundme.com/f/fund-for-bump) that indicated Julian passed away in 2019, aged 47.
 After seeing this tragic news, I felt compelled to get these games out there, so they aren't completely lost to time.
 They are a fantastic example of how computer programming was becoming very popular with young people at the time, with Julian being in his mid-teens when he programmed these games.

 # Lost Data and Contact
 As mentioned above, the original BattleTanx mazes / maps were lost.
-This game appears to be mostly original, asides from maybe a ZX Spectrum release, so it's likely they may be gone forever, but if you have a copy, please let me know.
+This game appears to be an original, not an enhancement (asides from maybe a ZX Spectrum release?) so it's likely they may be gone forever, but if you have a copy, please let me know.

 To load my Battletanx mazes, click **New Mazes** type in **MAZES** and press enter.